occiware/ecore/clouddesigner/org.occiware.clouddesigner.doc/user_guide.md

 You can type « ./workspace » to locate the workspace under the CloudDesigner installation directory.

-# The OCCI Extension Designer
+# Create a new OCCI Extension

 This tool allow to create new OCCI extensions, which can be used to define configurations and to generate tooling.
 To create a new extension, follow the steps below :